-ADHD relationships may be characterized by angry or inappropriate outbursts by the ADHD partner, producing ugly scenes that can traumatize their spouse and children.
+Relationships may be characterized by angry or inappropriate outbursts by the partner with ADHD.
+Sometimes, ugly scenes erupt that can traumatize partners and children.
 Although these fits of anger may pass as quickly as they appear, cruel words uttered on impulse may increase tension in the home environment.

 ADHD and Marriage